derFliegendeHamburger/RFpowerMeter/README.md

 ![p2](p2.png)

 ## note/warning
 there are too many flavours and variants of text displays and arduino IDEs with libraries installed (or not).
-In effect this code is not working out of the box but you have to adapt to your hardware (display and sensor) and cater for suitable libraries
+In effect this code is not working out of the box but you have to adapt to your hardware (display and sensor) and cater for suitable libraries yourself

 ## licence
 my code is under GPL, my preferred choice.
 It was inspired and over time copy/pasted from too many other projects to remember and eventually this comes as close as I can get to a complete rewrite.
 The fastAnalogRead() function was borrowed from its owner as mentioned in source.